Skip to content

 Crispy Fried Tortellini with Pesto Mayo

 If you’ve ever searched for unique picky bits ideas, this one’s a winner.
-Crispy tortellini are such a fun addition — crunchy on the outside, soft and cheesy inside.
+Crispy tortellini is such a fun addition.
+Crunchy on the outside, soft and cheesy inside.
 The pesto mayo adds richness and a burst of herby flavour.
 It’s a slightly indulgent option that makes the whole spread feel a bit more special.

 Crispy Fried Tortellini with Pesto Mayo